Waiting for news, families of Israeli hostages share their loved ones' lives and dreams

 Delicate pearls peek out from silver and stainless steel chains — bits of brightness and optimism among Moran Stela Yanai’s jewelry designs that reflected cultures around the world.

 Creating art to wear has been Yanai's joy, but not the only one, her brother-in-law Dan Mor said.
-Yanai, a 40-year-old Israeli who disappeared after a desert rave on Saturday, also fiercely protected people and animals.
+Yanai, a 40-year-old Israeli who disappeared after a desert rave, also fiercely protected people and animals.

 “Moran is the softest soul,” recalls Dan Mor, whose wife, Lea, is Moran’s sister.
 “She could almost be annoying with how much she was so kind and sensitive to animals.
 You couldn’t eat meat because she was so sensitive to animals being harmed — not just pets but farm animals and wild animals.”